-Most of the functions in R take vector as input and output a resultant vector.
+Vectors form the basic building block of R programming.
+Most of the functions in R take vectors as input and output a resultant vector.

-This vectorization of code, will be much faster than applying the same function to each element of the vector individually.
+This vectorization of code will be much faster than applying the same function to each element of the vector individually.

 Similar to this concept, there is a vector equivalent form of the if…else statement in R, the